 - some freshly chopped dill or parsley once the sauce is ready for a Scandi twist on the mushroom sauce.

 Other steak sauces and a butter you might like to try

 The Best Creamy Mushroom Sauce for Steaks

-- ground sea salt
+- ground sea salt to taste

 - Once the sauce has reduced by half, add crushed garlic, if using, and cook for another minute.
 Season with extra salt, if required.